Following

 The

-Floating Hanger at Cavendish Dock, Barrow in Furness
+floating hanger alongside Cavendish Dock, Barrow in Furness

 HMA

-1 Under construction in the shed - notice the ship floating
+1 under construction in the shed, notice the ship floating

 above the water.